tobyhede/tobyhede.com/site/src/content/blog/hard-mode.md

 Maybe it works.
 Maybe it doesn’t.

-Either way, I want a clearer answer than “vibes”.
+Either way, I want more than “vibes”.